Skip to main content

 Prepare ISO image to work with the cloud platform

-If you're uploaded to the image repository ISO image with the operating system distribution, we recommend making it fully compatible with the Selectel cloud platform.
-From a compatible image, you can create cloud servers with the same functionality as the Selectel cloud servers. ready-made images.
+If you have uploaded an ISO image with an operating system distribution to the image store, we recommend that you make it fully compatible with the Selectel Cloud Platform.
+From a compatible image, you can create cloud servers with the same functionality as servers from off-the-shelf images.

 For your information